Crash tears open trailer with nails, closes U.S. 27 south of Richmond

 ABINGTON, Ind.
-(WISH) — A crash tore open a trailer full of nails Monday and left U.S. 27 closed south of Richmond.
+(WISH) — A crash tore open a trailer full of nails Monday and left U.S. 27 closed south of Richmond for hours.

 One person was injured in the crash reported shortly before noon Monday.
 The highway remained closed about 3:30 p.m between Endsley Road and Potter Shop Road as the cleanup of nails continued.